hplawski/hplawski/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=hplawski&label=Profile%20views&color=0e75b6&style=flat" alt="hplawski" /> </p>

-- 👩‍💻 I studied Industrial Engineering + 4 years combined experience in tech support for SaaS and AML in US and UK time zones + 3 years in combined admin roles in Asia and the Pacific time zones
+- 👩‍💻 I studied Industrial Engineering + 4 years combined experience in tech support and customer service for SaaS and AML in US and UK time zones + 3 years in combined admin roles in Asia and the Pacific time zones

-- 📊 Transitioning to Data Analytics and Information Technology since July 2022
+- 📊 Transitioning to Cyber Security since June 2024

-- 🤝 I’m on the lookout for exciting opportunities to kickstart my career in **data analytics, business intelligence, software development, or information technology.
-My sights are set on securing graduate or associate-level roles, and I'm particularly drawn to positions in the vibrant landscapes of Malta, Spain, and the US(preferably in remote capacities for now).** <br>
+- 🤝 I’m on the lookout for exciting opportunities to kickstart my career in **Cyber Security specifically the following roles: (1) SOC Analyst Tier 1, (2) Security Auditor, (3) Security Analyst, (4) Risk Analyst, (5) Cybersecurity Compliance Analyst, (6) Vulnerability Assessor, (7) Junior IT Auditor.
+My sights are set on securing graduate or associate-level roles, and I'm particularly drawn to positions in the vibrant landscapes of Malta, Spain, and the Luxembourg(preferably in remote capacities for now).** <br>
 I can work immediately for onsite, hybrid, and remote roles.

 - It's worth noting that I come equipped with the legal ability to work seamlessly in the European Union and European Economic Area, eliminating the need for sponsorship, work permits, or visas.

-- 🔭 I’m currently working on **sprints of monthly projects**
+- 🔭 I’m currently finishiing trainings and certifications for **CompTIA Security+ and CompTIA PenTest+**

-- 🌱 I’m currently doing projects in **Data Analytics and Web Development**
+- 🌱 I’m currently doing projects in **Cybersecurity**

 - 📫 How to reach me **https://www.linkedin.com/in/01pfh/**